Rep. Giffords Recovery Milestone: Shuttle Launch

 Near record crowds are expected in Florida on Friday to witness the final liftoff of the Space Shuttle Endeavor.
 Arizona Congresswoman Gabrielle Giffords will be there.
 Her husband, the astronaut Mark Kelly, is commanding the mission.
 Giffords has not spoken publicly since January 8th, when a gunman shot her in the head at a meet-and-greet for constituents.
 Her doctors tell reporter Jaimee Rose the trip from a rehabilitation center in Houston to Cape Canaveral in Florida is a milestone.

-Ms. JAIMEE ROSE (Reporter, The Arizona Republic): She will experience new movements.
+JAIMEE ROSE: She will experience new movements.
 They will be able to test her out in her real world.
 And, you know, for Congresswoman Giffords her real world happens to include a space center and astronauts and going to a launch.

 INSKEEP: Jaimee Rose of The Arizona Republic spent several days speaking with people closest to the congresswoman - her husband, doctors, her nurse, her chief of staff.
 She wrote an article in this week's Arizona Republic saying that Giffords walks with a grocery cart as she works to improve her gait and she writes now with her left hand instead of her right.

 ROSE: She used to be right handed.
 Now she's left handed.
 And that's because the bullet went through the left side of her brain, which commonly affects movement on the right side of the body.
 And doctors use every kind of physical therapy possible to try to promote new movement on the right side.
 And they try to keep it interesting and try to keep it fresh.

 INSKEEP: I suppose the thing that's more urgent to deal with is being able to speak, to communicate.